satansdeer/satansdeer.github.com/src/pages/posts/weather-app/index.md

 image: weather-app.jpg
 ---

 Initially I was going to just use this app as an example in my [basicreact.com](https://basicreact.com) course.
-But then I decided to make a separate series on youtube to practice making videos.
+But then I decided to make a separate series on YouTube to practice making videos.

 My biggest mistake when doing tutorial videos was starting over the recording every time I did some mistake.
-So whenever i would say the word improperly or mess up a bit with typing something - I would stop the recording, stress out and then start over again.
+So whenever I would say the word improperly or mess up a bit with typing something - I would stop the recording, stress out and then start over again.

 Now I decided to not care about mistakes, record everything in one shot and then edit out the messed up parts.
 Seems to be working waaaaaaay better.